top of page

 Substances

-Permanent felt pens; aerosol spray cans of any type, shall not be brought to the Life House Youth Center.
+Permanent felt pens; aerosol spray cans of any type, shall not be brought to the Life House Youth Center without approval from staff.

 Swearing, Profanity